ImageMagick/Usage-Markdown/canvas/index.md

 [![\[IM Output\]](gradient_inverse.gif)](gradient_inverse.gif)

-And here I use an inverse distance squared which is the more normal method used for a IDW interpolation.
+And here I use an inverse distance squared which is the more normal method used for an IDW interpolation.
 This is also known as Shepard's Interpolation method.

 ~~~